Daffodils in Tower Hamlets Cemetery Park

-Once the graveyard of one of London’s most deprived areas, Tower Hamlets Cemetery Park (aka Mile End Cemetery) is now one of the biggest stretches of semi-wild woodland in London and provides a programme of activities all year round for young and old.
+Once the graveyard of one of London’s most deprived areas, Tower Hamlets Cemetery Park (once called Bow Cemetery) is now one of the biggest stretches of semi-wild woodland in London, and one of the best parks the East End has to offer.

-Ever popular with dog walkers and nature lovers who enjoy the seasons all year round, Tower Hamlets Cemetery Park is also home to Danny Boyle’s Shuffle festival.
-Taking a year off for 2018, Shuffle transforms the park into a festival with secret film screenings.
+Ever popular with dog walkers and nature lovers who enjoy the seasons all year round, Tower Hamlets Cemetery Park was also home to Danny Boyle’s Shuffle festival.

 The Cemetery is also a wonderland for the very young.
-Here, children can attend workshops about the woodland, or just encounter it’s many different species of wildlife.
+Here, children can attend workshops about the woodland, or just encounter its many different wildlife.

 The park is served by both Mile End and Bow Road tube stations and is best approached from Southern Grove, a road that runs between the two.